zZissou/rails_bog_app-1/README.md

 ## CRUD and REST Reference

 REST stands for **REpresentational State Transfer**.
-We will strictly adhere to RESTful routing for Rails resources, and Rails sets up a lot of it for us.
+We will strictly adhere to RESTful routing for Rails.

 | Verb | Path | Action | Used for |
 | :--- | :--- | :--- | :--- |